psaikido/birthdayrem/README.md

 # birthdayrem

-A birthday reminder script done in awk, bash, python & php.
+A birthday reminder script done in awk, bash, python, php & lua.

 Take a list of birthdays in the format:
 "yyyy-mm-dd, [name]"